attaswift/BTree/README.md

 however, the performance of these constructs on modern hardware is greatly limited by their heavy use of pointers.

-[B-trees][b-tree wiki] were originally invented in the 1970s as a data structure for slow external storage devices.
+[B-trees][B-tree wiki] were originally invented in the 1970s as a data structure for slow external storage devices.
 As such, they are strongly optimized for locality of reference: they prefer to keep data in long contiguous buffers and they keep pointer derefencing to a minimum.
 (Dereferencing a pointer in a B-tree usually meant reading another block of data from the spinning hard drive,